wade-levels-up/messaging-app-api/README.md

 **Endpoint:** `/conversations/group_conversation`

 **Description:**
 Create a new group conversation.
 Requires a name for the conversation as well as a string of at least 3 usernames and no more than 5 usernames.
 Users must exist in the database.
+Automatically adds the username of the logged in user.

 **Request Headers:**